Alpha-1729/ESP_WiFi_Captive_Portal/README.md

 - Passwords and SSID will be stored in the EEPROM of the ESP8266.
 - EEPROM Memory location:
   - 0-19 :arrow_forward: For storing SSID.
+  - 20-24 :arrow_forward: To check the first boot of ESP8266.
-  - 20-END :arrow_forward: For storing password.
+  - 30-END :arrow_forward: For storing password.
+- When ESP8266 boots for the first time, it checks the data in memory location (20-24) in EEPROM.
-- When ESP8266 starts, it loads the SSID and all passwords in the EEPROM.
+- After the first boot, it only loads the SSID and all passwords in the EEPROM.
 - If there is no SSID in the EEPROM, default SSID will be set.

 <!-- Usage -->